ShevchukAnton/ShevchukAnton.github.io/README.md

   Description: A medical system that collects user data from implants and helps the doctor to make a decision about the following cure

-  Role: Develop, support and create automation tests, maintenance of Nexus artefactory and local test environment.
+  Role: Develop, support and create automation tests, maintenance of Nexus artifactory and local test environment.
 Report bugs

 ----